Kotlin/kotlin-spec/docs/src/md/kotlin.core/annotations.md

   > Note: as of Kotlin 1.4.0, this annotation is experimental and, in order to use it in one's code, one must explicitly enable it using opt-in annotations given above.
   > The particular marker class used to perform this is implementation-defined.

+* `kotlin.RestrictSuspension`

+  In some cases we may want to limit which [suspending functions] can be called in another suspending function with an extension receiver of a specific type; i.e., if we want to provide a coroutine-enabled DSL, but disallow the use of arbitrary suspending functions.
+  To do so, the type `T` of that extension receiver needs to be annotated with `kotlin.RestrictSuspension`, which enables the following limitations.

+  * Suspending functions with an extention receiver of type `T` are restricted from calling other suspending functions besides those accessible on this receiver.
+  * Suspending functions of type `T` can be called only on an extention receiver.